Edmund-Prescott/pyspark-with-docker/README.md

 4. [Using Pyspark with VS Code](#Using-Pyspark-with-VS-Code)

 ## Introduction
-When I was first introduced to using PySpark I found the installation process to be unintuitve.
-Docker and Dockerhub enable an intuitive installation process to quickly setup a PySpark work environment.
+When I was first introduced to PySpark, I found the installation process to be unintuitive.
+Docker and Docker Hub provide an intuitive installation process, enabling a quick setup of a PySpark work environment.

 ## Docker Setup
 Before getting started, make sure Docker is installed on your machine.
-If not, it can be download here. https://www.docker.com/products/docker-desktop/
+If not, it can be downloaded [here](https://www.docker.com/products/docker-desktop/).
-Here's the official documentation for installing Docker https://docs.docker.com/engine/install/
+Please consult the [official documentation](https://docs.docker.com/engine/install/) regarding installation.
 > :bulb: **Tip:** _I've had some troubles setting up Docker in the past, if Docker engine keeps shutting down upon booting up uninstalling and reinstalling has fixed the issue for me._

 Docker on Windows
 -----------------
-If you work on Windows operating system like I do you'll need to download a Linux Subsystem for Windows (WSL) to use Docker.
-You can install a WSL through the commandline ```wsl --install```
+If you work on the Windows operating system, as I do, you'll need to download a Linux Subsystem for Windows (WSL) to use Docker.
+Install WSL through the command line using wsl --install.

 ## Setup Pyspark Environment with Docker
 To configure PySpark in your Docker environment pull the pyspark-notebook form the Jupyter repository on Docker Hub.